danroche10/CV/README.md

 - Used Node.js, Jest and Postman to update and test API endpoints.
 This improved functionality for the end user and enabled the company to gain further customer traction.
 - Used PostgreSQL knowledge to write tests for DB calls ensuring increased robustness of the database logic layer.

+**Coding and building projects** (May 2020 to Jan 2021)

+- Spent time learning about coding and lots of other things.
+Built a full-stack project called |[Leyendo](https://cocky-easley-edf596.netlify.app/Sam%20Altman) which enables users to find their favourite essays from across the the internet.

 **itsu [grocery]** (Dec 2016 to Apr 2020)
 _Supply Chain Executive & Supply Network Planner_